mpeschke/atmel-at89s51-mcu-examples/README.md

 >*$ avrdude -C ../conf/AT89S5x.conf -c stk500v1 -P /dev/ttyUSB0 -p 89s51 -b 19200 -U flash:w:ex1-lcd-8bits.hex*

+To setup an Arduino Uno as an AVRISP programmer, check this video: https://studio.youtube.com/video/Pdi-q-bamlI

 # Example 1 - Interfacing the MCU with a HITACHI HD44780 LCD Controller Module (8-bit Data Registers)

 The HITACHI HD44780 is a dot matrix liquid crystal display controller popular in the 1980s.
 Common display sizes are (columns x lines): 8x1, 16x2, 20x2 and 20x4, able to display up to 80 different characters (ASCII and Japanese Kana).
 Available modules usually offer 16 contacts, designed to easily connect with the Intel MCS-51 based MCU's XRAM interface.